Skip to main content

 If your child has had a serious reaction to the whooping cough part of the DTaP vaccine, they may be able to get the DT vaccine instead.
 Your child’s doctor can recommend the vaccine that’s right for your child.

-Older children need 1 booster shot of the Tdap vaccine at age 11 or 12 as part of their routine vaccine schedule.
+Older children need one booster vaccine of the Tdap vaccine at age 11 or 12 as part of their routine vaccine schedule.

-If your child misses the booster shot, talk with your child’s doctor about catching up.
+If your child misses the booster vaccine, talk with your child’s doctor about catching up.

 Adults age 19 and older

-Adults need 1 booster shot of the Td vaccine every 10 years as part of their routine vaccine schedule.
+Adults need one booster vaccine of the Td vaccine every 10 years as part of their routine vaccine schedule.

 If you missed the Tdap booster as a teen, you’ll need to get a Tdap booster instead to make sure you have protection from whooping cough.